Meet Our Ph.D. Students

 Belle Khuu (firstname.lastname@example.org) received her BS in sociology, BA in philosophy and psychology with a minor in Asian American studies at the University of Minnesota-Twin Cities in 2003.
 After graduation, she worked as a clinical research coordinator for the University of Minnesota Department of Psychiatry Schizophrenia Program.
 Belle completed her MSW in mental health practice and MPH in community health education with a minor in prevention science.
 Belle is now a doctoral student in the School of Social Work.
 Belle is a research assistant for Richard M. Lee, PhD and Hee Yun Lee, PhD.
 Her social work program advisor is Hee Yun Lee, PhD.
 Belle’s overall research interest is cultural adaption and implementation of mental health promotion initiatives among Southeast Asian Americans.
 Her other research interests include: acculturation and acculturative stress among ethnic minorities, impact of ethnic identity on mental health outcomes, and social determinants of mental health disparities including health utilization behaviors.

-Rusudan Kilaberia, M.S.W., (email@example.com) is a doctoral student at the University of Minnesota School of Social Work, where she also completed her master's with a concentration in human services management.
-Rusudan is interested in gerontological social work, and has lived alongside older adults at a senior living facility.
+Rusudan Kilaberia, M.S.W., (email@example.com) is a doctoral candidate at the University of Minnesota School of Social Work, where she also completed her master's degree with a concentration in human services management.
+Rusudan is interested in gerontological social work, and has lived alongside older adults at a Continuing Care Retirement Community.
 Rusudan is currently studying diversity in palliative and end-of-life care teams.
-Rusudan's previous work includes projects related to long-term care, older immigrants, and elder financial exploitation.
-Rusudan’s adviser is Professor David Hollister.
+Her previous work includes projects related to long-term care, older immigrants, and elder financial exploitation.
+Rusudan is currently working with her dissertation committee.

 JaeRan Kim (firstname.lastname@example.org) received her BSW from Metropolitan State University and her M.S.W. from the University of Minnesota.
 She has worked with adults with mental health disabilities, in child welfare training for the MN Department of Human Services, as a Child Specific Adoption Recruiter at Hennepin County, and in post-adoption services at Minnesota Adoption Resource Network.
 JaeRan has been a Title IV-E Scholar and a Leadership and Education in Neurodevelopmental and Related Disabilities (LEND) Fellow.
 JaeRan is the program coordinator for the Permanency and Adoption Competency Certificate at the Center for Advanced Studies in Child Welfare and her academic interests are in adoption, children with intellectual and developmental disabilities, and social media.
 JaeRan’s dissertation research explores the intersection of internationally adopted children with intellectual and developmental disabilities in the child welfare system.
 JaeRan’s advisor is Jeffrey Edleson.